tp7/Sushi/README.md

 ```
 python sushi.py --src hdtv.mkv --dst bluray.mkv --src-audio 2
 ```
 By default sushi will try to extract audio, subtitles and chapters from the source file and audio from the destination file.
-You can overwrite this behaviour using `--script` and `--chapters` parameters.
+You can overwrite this behavior using `--script` and `--chapters` parameters.
 Whatever file you specify there will be used instead of anything found in the source.
 There is no setting to specify audio files.
 ```
 python sushi.py --src hdtv.mkv --dst bluray.mkv --script external.srt
 ```
 If there is some chapters in the provided file but for some reason you don't want to use any chapters at all, you can use write `--chapters none` to disable them.
 Automatic grouping will be used instead (unless disabled).

+When keyframes snapping is used and neither `--fps` nor `--chapters` files are provided, sushi will try to dump timecodes from the destination video file.
+Mkvextract will be used for this task when available, otherwise the script will fall back to ffmpeg.
+Do note that timecodes extraction with ffmpeg is ridiculously slow so you really want to have mkvextract available.

 After the job is done, sushi will delete all demuxed streams.
 To avoid this, you can use the `--no-cleanup` switch.